Why Use a Shaving Brush

 Many men are drawn to wet shaving because of the process.
 It becomes a meditative, calming experience to lather the soap, apply, shave, and rinse.
 Whipping up the lather and applying the warm froth to your face is a key reason to use a shaving brush as well.
 It is like getting a barbershop pampering right in your own bathroom.
 In addition, you can find the hair (synthetic, badger, boar, horse, etc) that feels best on your face and the handle (chubby, slim, curvaceous, cylindrical) that fits best in your hand.

 Finally, there are so many choices of materials, colors, shapes, and price ranges that you can find just the right shave brush to reflect YOU.
-Resin, metal, horn, carbon fiber. . . so many choices.
+WCS offers synthetic or badger, solid or patterned, tall or short, and so much more.
 And there are shaving brushes at accessible price points for any wallet.

 Why do you use a shaving brush?
 Are there reasons that we missed?
 Leave a comment below and let us know.